 - 1.10 The Final Verdict on Cardarine (GW-501516)

 What is Cardarine (GW-501516)?

-If you are into building up muscle and improving your cardio, chances are that you have at least heard of something called Cardarine (which is the common name for the chemical GW501516).
+Cardarine GW 501516 has been shown to help build muscle and improve your cardio.
 But, what does it actually do?
 There is no real short answer.
 To best sum it up, Cardarine binds to and then activates the peroxisome proliferator activator receptor (PPAR).

 The PPAR are ligand-activated transcription factors of a nuclear hormone receptor superfamily.
 GW-501516 specifically binds to PPAR delta, which is expressed in tissues found throughout the body.
 In particular, it is expressed in adipose tissue, a loose connective tissue located in bone marrow, beneath the skin, in breast tissue, and around the organs.
 It is also found in the brain and the skin.